appetrosyan/appetrosyan.github.io/blog/rants/cat-v-harmful.md

 ---
-title: A case against Cat-v
+title: A case against "Cat-v considered harmful"
 ---

-# Introduction
+## Introduction

 This is a rant that's a long time coming, and it is a lukewarm shot at a community that I have a love-hate relationship with.
 Sure, `cat-v` and by extension the good-old-unix hacker groups are quite interesting, and quite enticing to join, but I'm a little concerned with people who might take it more seriously than that deserves.